 - Five new working groups to renew and revitalize the transatlantic partnership, two of which are explicitly climate focused.

-The summit missed opportunities for definitive progress on climate finance pledges, committing to a coal-exit timeline, and phasing out the sale of combustion engine vehicles.
+The EU-US summit missed opportunities for definitive progress on climate finance pledges, committing to a coal-exit timeline, and phasing out the sale of combustion engine vehicles.
 Progress would have established higher expectations for COP26, as well as back up US efforts to reclaim a leadership role on global climate action.
 Nonetheless, differences are not insurmountable, and there is reason to believe that both sides are genuinely committed to ambitious climate action.

 Contentious topics like carbon leakage, carbon pricing, and the TRIPS waiver were casually mentioned as if there was not an ocean separating the two sides on these issues.
 The summit took pains to avoid diverging interpretations by having a one-party press conference by the EU and the US staying silent except for the joint statement.
 This is a perfectly justified means to ensure maximum cohesion, but a formal read-out from the Biden administration might have bolstered confidence in the newfound American climate ambition.
 The little official information issued by Washington came via a background pre-summit press call and offered only sparse information on climate.
 The only EU-US stage-sharing moments were from the welcome and plenary statements focused on the shared joy of reunion rather than the urgency of the crisis.

-Substantively, the summit produced a five-year truce on the Boeing-Airbus dispute, which will have more political than climate benefits.
+Substantively, the EU-US summit produced a five-year truce on the Boeing-Airbus dispute, which will have more political than climate benefits.
 Perhaps the most promising development was the creation of five new working groups:

 - Steel and aluminium working group, tasked to resolve ongoing tariff disputes.